Faster, More Flexible, Just as Simple: ASi-5

 ASi‑5 products are currently under development.
 This is why the partner companies wanted to announce ASi‑5 at the 2018 SPS IPC Drives show, given its importance as a trade fair for automation technology.
 Doing so gives our users an opportunity to explore the benefits of ASi‑5 in their own applications and requirements.
 In addition, user organization members believe that it is important to not simply present customers with finished products but to invite them to share their wishes and suggestions for the new ASi generation.
 Ultimately, we want the new generation to adapt to changing requirements, so it is essential for us to communicate with those who are actually using the technology.
 With this in mind, we are looking forward to interacting with people interested in the new standard, whether in person at the AS‑Interface booth, at SPS IPC Drives 2018, or afterward.

 What will happen to existing AS‑Interface devices when ASi‑5 products become available?

 The greatest advantage of ASi‑5 is that it’s completely backwards compatible.
 The introduction of ASi‑5 devices will have no negative impact on existing AS‑Interface networks.
-Users can operate both ASi‑5 devices and ASi‑3 devices on an ASi‑5 combi master at the same time.
+Users can operate both ASi‑5 devices and ASi‑3 devices on an ASi‑5 combi gateway at the same time.
 This feature is part of our efforts to make enhancements and conversion to ASi‑5 as easy as possible for customers.
 After all, the new ASi‑5 generation is designed to continue meeting customers’ needs while also delivering the same familiar advantages.

 Can you disclose anything about how development is going at Pepperl+Fuchs?